ljerezchaves/ofswitch13/doc/source/ofswitch13-usage.rst

 * ``MeterTableSize``: The maximum number of entries allowed on meter table.

-* ``PipelineCapacity``: The data rate used to model the pipeline processing capacity in terms of throughput.
-Packets exceeding the capacity will be discarded.
+* ``PipelineCapacity``: The data rate used to model the pipeline processing capacity (throughput).
+Packets exceeding the capacity are discarded.

 * ``PortList``: The list of ports available in this switch.

-* ``TcamDelay``: Average time to perform a TCAM operation in pipeline.
-This value will be used to calculate the average pipeline delay based on the number of flow entries in the tables, as described in :ref:`switch-device`.
+* ``TcamDelay``: Average time to perform a TCAM operation in the pipeline.
+This value is used to calculate the average pipeline delay based on the number of flow entries in the tables, as described in :ref:`switch-device`.

-* ``TimeoutInterval``: The time between timeout operations on pipeline.
-At each internal, the device checks if any flow in any table is timed out and update port status.
+* ``TimeoutInterval``: The time between timeout operations in the pipeline.
+At each interval, the device checks if any flow in any table is timed out and update port status.

 OFSwitch13Port
 ##############

 * ``PortQueue``: The OpenFlow queue to use as the transmission queue in this port.
-When the port is constructed over a ``CsmaNetDevice``, this queue will be set for use in the underlying device.
-When the port is constructed over a ``VirtualNetDevice``, this queue will not be used.
+When the port is constructed over a ``CsmaNetDevice``, this queue is set for use in the underlying device.
+When the port is constructed over a ``VirtualNetDevice``, this queue is not used.

 OFSwitch13Queue
 ###############

 * ``QueueFactory``: The object factory used when creating internal queues.

-* ``QueueList``: The list of internal queues associated to this port queue.
+* ``QueueList``: The list of internal queues associated with this port queue.

-* ``NumQueues``: The number of internal queues associated to this port queue.
+* ``NumQueues``: The number of internal queues associated with this port queue.

 OFSwitch13Helper
 ################

-* ``ChannelDataRate``: The data rate to be used for the OpenFlow channel links.
+* ``ChannelDataRate``: The data rate for the OpenFlow channel links.

 * ``ChannelType``: The configuration used to create the OpenFlow channel.
 Users can select between a single shared CSMA connection, or dedicated connection